The Goin’ data principles

-Goin’ does not make use of third-party cookies meaning we don’t track behaviour by students for online-advertising purposes.
-In order to track data, we make use of Google Analytics which means that Google might be able to collect user data outside the power of Goin’.
+Goin’ does not make use of third-party cookies meaning we don’t track behaviors by students for online-advertising purposes.

 Goin’ does not enrich data with external data unless a user logs in via Facebook, Google or Apple.
 In that case, Goin’ collects a users’ name, age and picture.
 However, this information will also be collected when a user registers via the regular way.
 When a user registers via Facebook, Google or Apple, explicit consent will be asked by Goin’ to the user.